 Our Interprofessional Projects are core to what makes an Illinois Tech undergraduate education unique.
 An IPRO course is a team-based learning environment in which students from various concentrations and disciplines work together to solve a real-world problem.
-These courses are an IIT undergraduate general education requirement, and all undergraduates must complete at least two three-credit-hour IPRO project courses.
-Graduate students may enroll in IPROs to provide leadership and oversight, and with adviser approval you will receive elective credit toward your degree.
+Each IPRO project has a course number of IPRO 497 and they are differentiated by section number.
+These courses are an Illinois Tech general education requirement, and all undergraduates must complete at least two three-credit-hour IPRO project courses.
+Students completing an ROTC minor are exempt from one of the two IPRO requirements.
 See http://ipro.iit.edu/ for full details on IPROs.